Beamr Teams Up with Wochit as Design Partner to Bring Video Optimization Technology to Its Platform

-/EIN News/ -- Herzeliya, Israel, April 03, 2023 (GLOBE NEWSWIRE) -- Beamr Imaging Ltd. (Nasdaq: BMR) announced today that it has teamed up with Wochit as a design partner for its upcoming SaaS offering.
+Herzeliya, Israel, April 03, 2023 (GLOBE NEWSWIRE) -- Beamr Imaging Ltd. BMR announced today that it has teamed up with Wochit as a design partner for its upcoming SaaS offering.

 This partnership comes after a successful test of Beamr's video optimization technology on Wochit's recently launched AI-based video creation tool (wochit.ai).
 With this partnership, Wochit will benefit from the storage and delivery savings provided by Beamr's video optimization platform, enabling more efficient and cost-effective video creation for its clients.
 The integration of Beamr's technology into Wochit's platform will also provide users with faster end to end video delivery, enabling them to create high-quality videos more quickly and easily.